-PUBLICATION OF "FOREIGN RELATIONS OF THE UNITED STATES" AT CONTINUING HIGH STANDARD OF DOCU-MENTATION
+PUBLICATION OF "FOREIGN RELATIONS OF THE UNITED STATES" AT CONTINUING HIGH STANDARD OF DOCUMENTATION the Congress and the American public.

 Pub.
-L. 95-426, title I, §120, Oct.
+L. 95-426, title I, 120, Oct.
 7, 1978, 92 Stat.
 970, provided that:

-"(a) The Congress finds that the Department of State publication 'Foreign Relations of the United States' plays an important role in making the documentary record of United States foreign relations available to the Congress and the American public. "(b) The Secretary of State shall therefore insure
+"(a) The Congress finds that the Department of State publication 'Foreign Relations of the United States' plays an important role in making the documentary record of United States foreign relations available to the Congress and the American public.